LesFerch/WinSetView/DownloadHelp.md

 Right-click the downloaded zip file and select **Extract All...**.

+**Note**: If you have a third-party unzip tool installed (such as 7-Zip, Bandizip, WinZip, WinRAR, etc.) then you may see different unzip options when you right-click the zip file.
+Any option that unzips the file will do.
+If there is something like a "smart unzip" option, that is usually the best choice, and won't require editing the unzip path, as indicated below.

 ![02](https://user-images.githubusercontent.com/79026235/153107248-5f0ccc0b-ca21-4102-8492-1df02129f978.png)

 Edit the displayed folder path to remove the **WinSetView-main** part and then click **Extract**.